 Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and selling expenses.
+Inventory write-offs and scrapped items are accounted for in operating expenses.

 I) Impairment

 i) Financial assets